searchingforvindication/searchingforvindication.github.com/_posts/2013-06-28-When-Was-The-Tabernacle-Built.md

 <img src="/assets/ChurchAds/8thAndPratt.jpg" alt="1933 Baptism" class="img img-polaroid clearfix" />

-According to the quotes above, the tabernacle was not built until Roy Davis' church burned down and he moved back to Texas.
-In our next post, we examine the history of when Roy Davis started his church and when he left to return to Texas.
+According to the quotes above, the tabernacle was not built until Roy Davis' church burned down and Brother Branham took over the congregation.
+In our next post, we'll present documented evidence related to the ownership of Roy Davis' church at 328 Watt Street.